GLubomirov/Lets-Encrypt_Automate_PowerShell/README.md

 The script should be ran on the IIS Server with Administrative Priviliges.

+The script is stripped of any host ouput since it is designed to be called automatically.

+# Parameters

 It has three parameters:

 domain - This is the DNS.
 It should be accessable from the Internet.